LinHeLurking/kt-http-hook/README.md

 ![Build Status](https://github.com/LinHeLurking/kt-http-hook/workflows/Build/badge.svg)

-This repo contains some sample codes about the usage http as message channel across different programming languages(In this repo its Python).
+This repo contains some sample codes about the usage of http as message channel across different programming languages(In this repo its Python).